jmitchel3/roadtok8s-nomad/README.md

 # Shortcut Script to Install Nomad on Virtual Machines

-The script, `install-nomad.sh`, is derrived from the [official documentation](https://developer.hashicorp.com/nomad/docs/install) setup process.
+The script, `install-nomad.sh`, is derived from the [official documentation](https://developer.hashicorp.com/nomad/docs/install) setup process.

 Here are the minified steps to install Nomad on a virtual machine: